She has a Dream

 $8,000 - a new 3-room elementary classroom to replace the current stick structure DONE (Royer Family Charitable Foundation)

-$12,000 - school bus to transport day students and teachers and for field trips (congregations in VA and MO are working on this one - other help welcomed!)
+$12,000 - school bus to transport day students and teachers and for field trips (We bought that bus!
+Congregations in Northern VA and MO, a dance studio in Harrisonburg, VA and other individuals and groups came through!)

 $150 per bed for 3-stack bunk beds, 60 needed (many girls are now sleeping three-to-a-bed) 40 purchased